Faizanms812/Packet-Tracer-Project/README.md

      - One end can't have less or more than the other end.
 The link numbers on both ends MUST MATCH

 ![image](https://github.com/user-attachments/assets/ed75a70f-826f-46d6-adba-163c47eea506)

 Configuring HSRP
 -------------------------------
 HSRP stands for hot standby routing protocol and allows for a virtual default gateway to be used which provide redundnacy on the network.
+It allows routers to work together and appear as a single virtual router from the perspective of the hosts on the network.
+If one router fails the hosts on the network will not lose connection since another router can take its place.
 I load balanced between each vlan by having my active and standby router different per vlan.
 I updated my DHCP pool for each VLAN as well to ensure all devices default gateway points to the virtual IP address.

+**Terminology for HSRP**

+   1. Virtual IP: Routers that run HSRP create a virtual IP address (VIP) that is shared between the routers.
+Both routers must be in the same HSRP group and the virtual IP address will be used as the default gateway for each host.

+   2. Virtual MAC address: When a virtual IP address is created, a virtual MAC address is also generated.
+The active router will respond to all ARP requests sent in the network.

+   3. Active & Standby: In HSRP the routers that are sharing the virtual IP address will have two roles, Active or Standby.
+The active router will be forwarding and recieving the actual data sent from the hosts in the network.
+It will also respond to ARP requests.
+      The standby router acts as the backup router and is waiting for the active router to fail to become the new router.
+The determination of active and backup router is determine by HSRP priority or the highest IP address if the prioritys are equal on both routers.

+   4. Hello msg: Router in the same HSRP group will send hello messages to ensure that both routers acknowledge eachothers presence.
+Hello messages are also used to notify if the active router is down.
+If the standby router stop recieving hello messages from the active router, the standby router will assume the active router has failed.

+**How HSRP works**

+   We now understand the terminology of HSRP so lets put this all together.
+First, the routers that are in the same HSRP group will use an election process to determine who is the active and standby router.
+Both routers will share a virtual IP and virtual MAC address.
+From the perspective of the host machines on the local network believe that there is a single device acting as a default gateway.
+If the active router fails, the standby will take its place.
+The active router will forward all traffic and respond to all arp requests.

+   **HSRP States**

+   There are 6 steps in the HSRP process, initial, learn, listen, speak, standby, and active.
+Lets take a closer look at each of these steps.

+   1.

 ![image](https://github.com/user-attachments/assets/e0f94d88-d08b-4398-9b9b-cae1aae5eedf)